 Pilot Point

 This well-known pick-your-own tulip field in North Texas is a short drive north of Dallas and about an hour’s drive straight south of the Texas-Oklahoma border.
 It’s where many of us flock to get those Instagram-worthy photos.
-Texas-Tulips is a 6-acre tulip farm in Pilot Point and the first-ever tulip field in the Lone Star State.
+Texas-Tulips is a 6-acre tulip farm in Pilot Point and the first-ever Texas tulips field in the Lone Star State.
 Row after row of various tulips in every color is there for picking.
 Of course, it all depends on Mother Nature when the farm opens for tulip picking, but it’s usually open around mid to late February and stays open for about five to six weeks.
 Bring the kids for ice cream and sit at one of the picnic tables to enjoy.

 If I can give one tip, wear shoes you don’t mind getting a little dirty (and please, no high heels), especially after a downpour as it gets quite muddy out there.
 Also, leave the bulbs in the ground.
-I wasn’t aware of this my first time out there, but the bulbs stay as it produces more tulips the next year.
+I wasn’t aware of this my first time out there, but the bulbs stay as it produces more Texas tulips the next year.

 Pro Tip: No pets are allowed in the field or the parking lot.